 Hayley Parsons BA (Hons)

 After studying her BA (Hons) in Cambridge, Hayley moved back to Bristol in 2012 and began studying a Diploma in Canine Obedience.
 She then joined Bridge Pathology in September 2013.
 Hayley has a keen interest in animal care and has 2 dogs, 2 cats, a leopard gecko and a Syrian hamster.
 In her spare time, Hayley enjoys filmmaking, Amigurumi and spending time training her dogs,

 Kasia Everett BA (Hons)

-Kasia joined Bridge Pathology in March 2016, shortly after studying at the Univeristy of London Institute in Paris.
+Kasia joined Bridge Pathology in March 2016, shortly after studying at the University of London Institute in Paris.
 She works for us remotely from London as a typist.
 Kasia has a keen interest in languages and enjoys travelling.